Aviation Business Enterprise

 - Lab exercises

-Mechanical Lab – This lab is used to understand material behaviour under different loading conditions and contains a tensile test machine and static loading experiments.
-Typical laboratory sessions would include tensile testing of materials and investigation into the bending and buckling behaviour of beams.
+The Mechanical Laboratory is used to understand material behaviour under different loading conditions and contains a tensile test machine and static loading experiments.
+Typical laboratory sessions include tensile testing of materials and investigation into the bending and buckling behaviour of beams.

 What about after uni?